stela2502/split2samples/README.md

 The output from here can easily be read into any single cell analysis package for downstream analysis like Seurat or Scanpy.

-You can inspect the state of the program using this (deatiled comparison between the seven bridges BD Rhapsody pipeline and the Rhapsody output here)[ ./testData/BD_results/CombinedAnalysis_scanpy.ipynb].
+You can inspect the state of the program using this [deatiled comparison between the seven bridges BD Rhapsody pipeline and the Rhapsody output here]( ./testData/BD_results/CombinedAnalysis_scanpy.ipynb).

 # Installation